jacko465/stm32_blackpill_pid_controller/readme.md

 - **Output Range**: -1.0 to 1.0 (bidirectional control)

 ## Motor Control Functions

+This project has been coded for EN/PH driver control mode

 The [`motor.c`](src/motor.c) module provides:
 - `Motor_SetTargetRPM()`: Set target velocity in RPM